holoviz/lumen/docs/index.md

 Dashboard Specification <dashboard>
 ```

-The purpose of the Monitor project is to watch a number of metrics which are obtained from some source, this could be from a REST endpoint, from a file or a simple uptime status on an HTTP server.
+The purpose of the Lumen project is to watch a number of metrics which are obtained from some source, this could be from a REST endpoint, from a file or a simple uptime status on an HTTP server.